Daniel Apai: Career

 Daniel Apai was born in Szeged, Hungary in 1977 and grew up in Budapest, Hungary.

 He studied physics at the University of Szeged, Hungary and the University of Jena, Germany, and received a diploma as research physicist in 2000.
 After graduation, he was awarded a German Academic Exchange Service Doctoral Fellowship and began his doctoral studies at the University of Jena, under the supervision of Thomas Henning on observational studies of young stars.
 In 2002 he moved to the Max Planck Institute for Astronomy, Heidelberg, Germany and he received his Ph.D. from the University of Heidelberg in 2004.
 In 2004 he was the recipient of the Patzer Price.
 Between 2004 and 2008 Daniel Apai worked as a postdoctoral researcher at the Steward Observatory's NASA Astrobiology Institute node on high-contrast adaptive optics direct imaging searches for extrasolar planets.
 In 2008, Apai took on a position at the Space Telescope Science Institute as an assistant astronomer at the institute's Science Policy Group.
 In 2011, he moved back to faculty of the University of Arizona's Steward Observatory and Lunar and Planetary Laboratory, where he is full professor since 2021.
 He also held short-term visiting positions at The University of Texas, at the Max Planck Institute for Astronomy, Heidelberg, and at The University of Bern.
-In 2022, Apai became Interim Associate Dean for Research at the College of Science of the University of Arizona.
+Between 2022 and 2025, Apai served as Associate Dean for Research at the College of Science of the University of Arizona.